agiliq/building-api-django/docs/access-control.rst

 --------------------------

-We will add an user serializer, which will allow creating.
+We will add a user serializer, which will allow creating.
 Add the following code to :code:`serializers.py`.

 .. code-block:: python